berksafran/go-redis-example/README.md

   -c, --channel_name string   Channel Name (required) (default "default_chan") -h, --help                  help for go-redis-example

-Use "go-redis-example [command] --help" for more information about a command.
+Use "go run main.go [command] --help" for more information about a command.
 ```